 The Massachusetts Association of Realtors standard listing contract has the following language:

 “Seller here by authorizes the broker to disclose to perspective buyers whether an offer has been submitted on the property and to disclose whether the offer is from a buyer introduced to the property from the listing agent, by other licensee associated with the broker, or by a cooperating broker.

 Disclosure of the price and any other terms of any offer shall remain confidential until closing, unless otherwise authorized by the seller.”

 The words authorized by the seller is the key factor in determining what a Realtor can do with the information they have.
-In other words, if revealing terms of one offer to another party could help the seller achieve a better price for their property then the Realtor should absolutely do so!
+In other words, if revealing terms of one offer to another party could help the seller achieve a better price for their property then the Realtor should absolutely do so.
+This is actually a key as to how to handle a real estate offer!
 Remember the listing agent has a fiduciary responsibility to the seller to get the best terms and conditions by whatever legal means possible.